Cherreads

 "Correct.
 Current hypothesis: Extras World cannot create genuine life.
 Only replicas based on host knowledge."

-Creating actual life would be god-tier ability.
+Disappointing, but makes sense, creating actual life would be god-tier ability.

 What about—